spack/spack/lib/spack/docs/getting_started.rst

    to add ``/usr/lib`` to RPATHs, where it could cause unrelated system libraries to be used instead of their Spack equivalents. ``usr/bin`` will be present in PATH, however it will have lower precedence compared to paths from other dependencies.
-Thereby the usage of system's binaries as opposed to their Spack equivalents is avoided.
+This ensures that binaries in Spack dependencies are preferred over system binaries.

 ^^^
 Git